Metaswitch/clearwater-readthedocs/docs/SNMP_Alarms.md

 that node - not errors relating to the whole deployment, which is the role of an external monitoring service.

-Clearwater nodes also keep track of any errors they have reported.
-Every thirty seconds for synchronisation purposes the node will re-report all errors corresponding to any abnormal states which the node still believes to be in.

 Error indications come in two forms:

 *   For clearly-defined errors not based on thresholds, the Clearwater node sets an